Three dead in shooting at New Jersey grocery store

 "This is insane.
 I am shaken up," said Dragan Jovanovic, 46, the manager of a nearby Staples office supply store.
 "As a manager, you think about it.
 You think about your own staff."

-Ricky Stevens, 26, who lives several doors down from the brick apartment building where Tyler lived, said he could not think of anything unusual about him and that he was neither friendly or unfriendly.
+Ricky Stevens, 26, who lives several doors down from the brick apartment building where Tyler lived, said he could not think of anything unusual about Tyler, that he was neither friendly or unfriendly.

-"This is something you see on TV Never thought (I'd) see it here," Stevens said.
-(Additional reporting by Phillip Stewart; Writing by Edith Honan; editing by Paul Thomasch, Todd Eastham, and Christopher Wilson)
+"This is something you see on T.V.
+Never thought (I'd) see it here," he said.

+(Writing by Edith Honan; editing by Paul Thomasch, Todd Eastham, and Jackie Frank)